wooorm/markdown-rs/readme.md

 ### Some major obstacles

-- [ ] (1) Setext headings: can they be solved in content, or do they have to be solved in flow somehow
 - [ ] (8) Can content (and to a lesser extent string and text) operate more performantly than checking whether other flow constructs start a line, before exiting and actually attempting flow constructs?